wcj365/UMBC-Data-Science-Capstone/2025_FALL_THURSDAY/README.md

 - The first assignment is due prior to the first session.
 - Please browse this repository for all information regarding this course:
   - https://github.com/wcj365/UMBC-Data-Science-Capstone/
-  - Read the report templtate and assignments.
+  - Read the report template and assignments.
   - Read the presentation requirements.
   - Get familiar with the Presentation Schedule.
   - Browse projects from students of previous semesters